 They settled in the Volga German colony of Balzer on 18 June 1767 and are recorded there on the 1767 census in Household No. 41.

 Johann Jost is the sister of Anna Barbara Bender, wife of Andreas Klinck.
-They also immigrated to Russia travelling with the Bender family.
+They arrived in Oranienbaum on the same ship as the Bender family.

 - Bonner, Wayne H. Volga German Settlers Identified in Isenburg and Other German Church Records Part I (Gardena, CA: Wayne Bonner, 2007): 21.

 - Decker, Klaus-Peter, Büdingen als Sammelplatz der Auswanderung an die Wolga 1766 (Büdingen: Geschichtswerkstatt Büdingen, 2009): 81.

 - Düdelsheim Parish Records (LDS Intl Film #1201789).